-Professor Beth Rosenson is conducting research on the role of media in American politics, ethics and corruption in American politics, and legislatures (both Congress and state).
+Professor Beth Rosenson is conducting research on the role of media in American politics, and political ethics and corruption in American politics (most recently, presidential nepotism).

-Professor Laura Sjoberg is currently working on a project on gender and civilian victimization in war.
+Professor Laura Sjoberg (Inactive Spring 2020) is currently working on a project on gender and civilian victimization in war.